 Headline: Smokers get a warning label on the cigarette pack.
 Isn’t it only fair that secondhand smokers get one too.

-The fourth ad in the gallery above was part of a campaign that showed the smoke of cigarettes literally as the 200+ poisons contained in it.
+The fourth ad below was part of a campaign that showed the smoke of cigarettes literally as the 200+ poisons contained in it.
 The campaign depicted how family members, restaurant workers and bar patrons were inhaling these poisons every time someone lit up around them.